Connecting Stochastic Optimal Control and Reinforcement Learning

-The article is structured as follows.
-In \Cref{sec: is soc problem} we set the stage of the rare event simulation, present the importance sampling problem and state its stochastic optimal control formulation. \Cref{sec: intro RL} is devoted to introduce the reinforcement learning framework.
-In \Crefrange{subsec: MDP}{subsec: trajectories return and value functions} we discuss Markov decision problems which are the underlying theoretical framework of reinforcement learning.
-In \Cref{subsec: rl optimization problem} we state the reinforcement learning optimization problem and in \Cref{subsec: rl algorithms} we recap the key ideas behind the main RL algorithms. \Cref{sec: soc problem as rl} is devoted to show how optimal control and reinforcement learning are connected.
-In \Cref{subsec: is soc rl environment} we show how the stochastic optimal control problem can be formulated as a MDP.
-In \Cref{subsec: soc vs rl} we compare the two optimization formulations which have been presented for both problems.
-In \Cref{subsec: algorithms for soc} we discuss first how an already presented solution method can be understood in the reinforcement learning framework as a model based approach.
-Furthermore, we introduce the well known model free DPG algorithms.
+The paper is structured as follows.
+In \Cref{sec: is soc problem} we set the stage of rare event simulation, present the importance sampling problem and state its stochastic optimal control formulation. \Cref{sec: intro RL} is dedicated to the introduction of the reinforcement learning framework.
+In \Crefrange{subsec: MDP}{subsec: trajectories return and value functions} we discuss Markov decision problems, which are the underlying theoretical framework of reinforcement learning.
+In \Cref{subsec: rl optimization problem} we state the reinforcement learning optimization problem and in \Cref{subsec: rl algorithms} we recap the key ideas behind the main RL algorithms. \Cref{sec: soc problem as rl} is devoted to showing how optimal control and reinforcement learning are related.
+In \Cref{subsec: is soc rl environment} we show how the stochastic optimal control problem can be formulated as an MDP.
+In \Cref{subsec: soc vs rl} we compare the two optimization formulations presented for both problems.
+In \Cref{subsec: algorithms for soc} we first discuss how a previously presented solution method in the framework of reinforcement learning can be understood as a model-based approach.
+We introduce the well-known model-free Deterministic Policy Gradient (DPG) algorithms.
 In \Cref{sec: numerical examples} we present an application of the presented methods to a small toy problem.
-The focus of this section is the approximation of the optimal control problem which we are going to discuss in further detail.
-We close the article with a summary of our findings.
+The focus of this section is the approximation of the optimal control problem which we will discuss in more detail.
+We conclude the article with a summary of our results.